Skip to content

 FAQ

-Is this page saying SKINEGA treats sensitive skin?
+Is SKINEGA saying it treats sensitive skin?

 No. It presents a cosmetic, routine-focused approach for people who want a gentler, more edited skincare habit.
 It is not medical advice or a treatment claim.